+In Physics, natural laws as they apply to motion, forces, and energy transformations are explored.
 Physics will include a basic introduction to the field model.
 Investigations will be conducted to provide evidence that fields exist between objects exerting forces on each other even though the objects are not in contact.
-Electric, magnetic, and gravitational field will be studied along with the electromagnets.
+Electric, magnetic, and gravitational fields will be studied along with the electromagnets.
 Concepts related to forces and motion, properties of waves and electromagnetic radiation will be included.
+Structure, dynamics, and geophysical systems of the earth are introduced.
 Physical features of Earth like plate tectonics, constructive and destructive forces will be examined in detail.